gatsbyjs/gatsby-graphql-toolkit/examples/craft-cms/README.md

   </a>
 </p>

-# Example: GraphQL Toolkit with Craft CMS
+# Example: Craft CMS GraphQL API

-Craft exposes a nice [GraphQL API](https://docs.craftcms.com/v3/graphql.html) which is our endpoint in this plugin.
+Craft CMS exposes a nice [GraphQL API](https://docs.craftcms.com/v3/graphql.html) which is our endpoint in this plugin.

 Every Craft instance is different but they all have common interfaces and root fields.